MRPREM31/water-supply-service-team-project-/README.md

 ### 👤 User Interface
 - 🖼️ Attractive landing page with a hero banner
-- ✅ Easy order placement for 1L and 20L water bottles
-- 📱 Fully responsive design for all devices

-### 🔐 Admin Panel
-- 🔒 Password-protected access at `/admin`
-- 📋 View all user orders in a clean table
-- 📥 Download orders as Excel file (.xlsx)

-### 💾 Backend
-- 🗃️ Orders saved securely using SQLite3 database
-- 📤 Functional contact form for customer messages
-- 🔧 Clean and modular Flask routing for easy updates

-### 👤 User Interface
-- 🖼️ Attractive landing page with a hero banner
 - ✅ Easy order placement for 1L and 20L bottles
 - 📱 Fully responsive for all screen sizes